BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/SB79-Transit-Oriented-Development-Upzoning/README.md

 ### Technical Considerations

 - GTFS data provides the authoritative source for transit stop locations and service patterns.
 Agency filtering focuses on relevant Bay Area operators: BART (BA), Caltrain (CT), AC Transit (AC), VTA (SC), and SFMTA (SF).
 Parent-child relationships in the GTFS hierarchy distinguish between stations (`location_type=1`) and individual stops/platforms (`location_type=0`).
 - Some stops and access points are not fully represented in GTFS and require manual mapping.
 This includes SFMTA light rail stops not co-located with a BART station, VTA light rail stops, and BRT stops.
+In addition, many BART and Caltrain stops do not have comprehensively mapped pedestrian access points.
 Manually mapped features are tracked via the `action` column in the curated stop and station layers.
 - Caltrans [High Quality Transit Areas (HQTA) Stops](https://gis.data.ca.gov/datasets/f6c30480f0e84be699383192c099a6a4_0) data is used to identify TOD-eligible bus stops.
 Specifically, stops with `hqta_type = major_stop_brt` are used to flag Tier 2 BRT stops based on frequency standards derived from GTFS schedule data.
 The HQTA dataset is updated monthly by Caltrans — the version acquired for this analysis is recorded in the [Source Data](#source-data) table.
 For methodology details see the [Caltrans HQTA documentation](https://docs.calitp.org/data-analyses/high_quality_transit_areas/).
 - All spatial operations in Step 4 use EPSG:26910 (UTM Zone 10N) as the analysis CRS for accurate planar distance and area measurements.
 Reprojection to EPSG:4326 occurs only at final GeoPackage export.
 - After each erase operation in Step 4, polygon fragments smaller than 100 m² are discarded as floating-point artifacts.
 This threshold was validated against the actual area distribution of post-overlay fragments, which showed a hard gap between near-zero artifacts (all < 1 m²) and the smallest legitimate fragment (> 1,279,000 m²).